BaroboRobotics/linkbotjs/doc/linkbot.js.md

 -----------

-This API has two methods for managing robots, and a
+This API has two methods for managing robots and a
 <a href="#linkbot">Linkbot class</a>
 for controlling individual robots.
 The two management methods are
 <a href="#scan">scan</a> and